filip-gregurevic/master-thesis/README.md

 ## Setup & Installation

 Before starting you have to clone the repository.
+For access to GitHub ask the currenty maintainer.

 ### Database

-None, but also optional to run completly locally instead of docker dump in /database folder for quick start with mitre attack & defend and admin account
+None, but also optional to run completely locally instead of docker dump in /database folder for quick start with mitre attack & defend and admin account

 And csv for import: